Kansas mom gets 20 years for leading Islamic State battalion

 Judge Leonie Brinkema, though, made clear she was unimpressed by Fluke-Ekren’s justifications.
 At one point, Fluke-Ekren explained the need for women to defend themselves against the possibility of rape by enemy soldiers.
 “Sexual violence is not OK in any circumstance,” she said.

-That prompted an interruption from Brinkema, who asked Fluke-Ekren about the daughter’s allegation that she was forced to marry an ISIS fighter who raped her at the age of 13.
+Brinkema interrupted to ask Fluke-Ekren about the daughter’s allegation that she was forced to marry an Islamic State fighter who raped her at the age of 13.

 “She was a few weeks away from 14,” Fluke-Ekren responded in protest, later saying, “It was her decision.
 I never forced her.”

-First Assistant U.S. Attorney Raj Parekh, described Fluke-Ekren as an “empress of ISIS” whose husbands rose to senior ranks in the Islamic State, often only to be killed in fighting.
+Parekh described Fluke-Ekren as an “empress of ISIS” whose husbands rose to senior ranks in the Islamic State, often to be killed in fighting.

-Even within the Islamic State, people who knew her described her radicalization as “off the charts.”
+Even within the Islamic State, people who knew Fluke-Ekren described her radicalization as “off the charts” and other terrorist groups refused her plans to form a female battalion until she finally found a taker in the Islamic State, Parekh said.